qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

    * - **Output layer**
      - ``OUTPUT``
-     - [vector: any]
+     - [vector: same as input]

        Default: ``[Create temporary layer]``
-     - Specification of the output layer contained erroneous input features.
+     - Specification of the output layer containing erroneous input features only.
        One of:

        .. include:: ../algs_include.rst